percona/k8spxc-docs/docs/openshift.md

 ## Install Percona XtraDB Cluster

-1. Now that’s time to add the Percona XtraDB Cluster users [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) with logins and passwords to Kubernetes.
+1. Now that’s time to add the Percona XtraDB Cluster users [Secrets :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/secret/) with logins and passwords to Kubernetes.
 By default, the Operator generates users Secrets automatically, and *no actions are required at this step*.